 You should notice an improvement in the appearance and function of your teeth.
 You may need a second visit at Dental Health to adjust the fit of your bridge if it feels uncomfortable in the first few weeks after placement. member of our team will show you how to maintain your bridge, including the best way to clean it and any foods to avoid.
 It is crucial to keep your bridge and mouth clean since cavities can still develop underneath the restoration.
 With proper care, your bridge can last for many years.
 You should continue to schedule appointments at Dental Health for your annual dental exams and bi-annual dental cleanings.
 During your exams, we will check the health and wear of your bridge to determine if it needs to be repaired or replaced.

 Dental restorations like bridges are typically covered, at least in part, by dental insurance.
 We will work with your insurance company to calculate your coverage and out-of-pocket costs.
 Dental Health accepts many forms of payment, including medical financing, that can be discussed during your consultation with our team.
 They will also help you select the best bridge type and material to fit both your needs and budget.

 Dental Bridge Restorations

 Even if you don't mind how you look with a missing tooth, it can lead to long-term problems if you don't seek treatment.
 Schedule a consultation with the Dental Health team to learn more about dental bridge restorations and the different options to fit your specific needs.
-We are proud to offer high-quality dental restorations that can help improve the appearance and health of your smile.
-Contact our office in Brattleboro, VT to schedule your appointment.
+As a family dental practice, we are proud to offer high-quality dental restorations to help improve the oral health and smiles of patients throughout our community.
+Contact our office in Brattleboro, VT today to schedule your appointment.